np-guard/vmware-analyzer/pkg/synthesis/model/symbolicexpr/README.md

 "allow": s to d on TCP "deny": s to e on TCP -  will result, among other paths, in the path "(s and not s) to d on TCP" which is empty and can clearly be removed
 # optimization 4:
-Immediately after the previous optimization, redundant terms are removed from the src conjunction and dst conjunction of the (non-empty) paths.
+Immediately after the previous optimization, redundant terms are removed from the src term and dst term of the (non-empty) paths.
-A term is redundant in a conjunction if it is a tautology or is a subset of another term in the conjunction given the hints;
+A term is redundant in a term if it is a tautology or is a subset of another term in the term given the hints;
 e.g. given that Slytherin and Gryffindor are disjoint, Gryffindor is a subset of !Slytherin